docker/labs/dockercon-us/docker-datacenter/README.md

 - Three VMs with Docker Engine 1.11 Installed
 - Each VM will be referred to as v111node0, v111node1, and v111node2
+	- v111node0 will be the UCP controller
+	- v111node1 and v111node2 will be worker nodes in your UCP cluster

 ## <a name="install-ucp-controller"></a>Install UCP